La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 Le Jardin de la Fontaine is one of the most enchanting places to visit in Nimes.
 This magnificent garden, built in the 18th century around Roman ruins, blends majestic design with a relaxing atmosphere, making it perfect for a family stroll.

-The experience of Jardin de la Fontaine begins to captivate you even before you arrive.
-The path leading to this stunning garden is a delight in itself, with canals reflecting the sky, elegantly flowing fountains, and monuments that hint at the grandeur awaiting you.
-Every step immerses you in an ambiance where the serenity of water meets the magnificence of classical architecture.
+The experience of the Jardin de la Fontaine begins captivating you even before you arrive.
+The walk leading to this magnificent garden is a delight on its own, with canals reflecting the sky, fountains flowing with elegance, and monuments that hint at the grandeur awaiting inside.

-Once inside, its elegance will amaze you.
-The fountains, terraces, and monumental staircases, surrounded by lush greenery, seem to transport you to another era.
-Beyond its beauty, Jardin de la Fontaine is steeped in history.
-Here, you’ll find remnants of the Temple of Diana and the Sacred Spring, relics from the Roman era that tell the story of Nimes’ deep connection to its past.
+But beyond its beauty, the Jardin de la Fontaine is a place filled with history.
+Here you will find the remains of the Temple of Diana and the Sacred Spring, powerful vestiges from the Roman era that reveal the deep connection between Nîmes and its ancient past.

 In spring and summer, the garden comes alive with vibrant colors, while in autumn, its melancholic atmosphere makes it the perfect spot for a peaceful afternoon.
 If you’re seeking a moment of calm amid your exploration of Nimes, this oasis is the ideal retreat.